nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-05-the_great_escape.md

 ### [ Find the real root flag ]

-From the deleted flag.txt, we can also see a **port-knocking** sequence that will grant us access to a **Docker** tcp port.
+From the deleted flag.txt, we can also see a port-knocking sequence that will grant us access to a **docker** tcp port.
 We just have to visit the ports on the target machine in order:

 ```
 telnet 10.10.169.214 42